douglasg14b/skillshare_scraper/Readme.md

 4. Navigate to the XAMPP instlal directory and find the `htdocs` folder.
 5. Create a folder named `skillshare`
 6. Copy all the contents of this repository into that folder
+7. Extract the `assets` and `vendor` zips in the skillshare folder.
+This is to create the `assets` and `vendor` folders with reqired assets
 7. Open MySQL Workbench
 8. Connect to your local database (`localhost:3306` with user of `root` and no password usually).
 Ignore any incompatability warnings.
 9. Go to `Server` -> `Data Import`.